getsentry/sentry-python/CONTRIBUTING.md

 ## How to Report a Problem

 Please search the [issue tracker](https://github.com/getsentry/sentry-python/issues) before creating a new issue (a problem or an improvement request).
 Please also ask in our [Sentry Community on Discord](https://discord.com/invite/Ww9hbqr) before submitting a new issue.
-There is a ton of great people in our Discord community ready to help you!
+There are a ton of great people in our Discord community ready to help you!

-If you feel that you can fix or implement it yourself, please read a few paragraphs below to learn how to submit your changes.

 ## Submitting Changes

 - Fork the `sentry-python` repo and prepare your changes.
 - Add tests for your changes to `tests/`.
 - Run tests and make sure all of them pass.
-- Submit a pull request, referencing any issues it addresses.
+- Submit a pull request, referencing any issues your changes address.
+Please follow our [commit message format](https://develop.sentry.dev/commit-messages/#commit-message-format) when naming your pull request.

 We will review your pull request as soon as possible.
 Thank you for contributing!